Princess Elisabeth of Hesse and by Rhine (1895–1903): Death

 Photo of Princess Elisabeth of Hesse and by Rhine with her cousins, Grand Duchess Olga Nikolaevna of Russia and Grand Duchess Tatiana Nikolaevna of Russia, taken in 1900.

-On 6 October 1903, Ernst hosted a large family gathering at Darmstadt for the wedding of his niece, Princess Alice of Battenberg, to Prince Andrew of Greece and Denmark.
+On 6 October 1903, Ernest hosted a large family gathering at Darmstadt for the wedding of his niece, Princess Alice of Battenberg, to Prince Andrew of Greece and Denmark.
 A few weeks later he took Elisabeth to stay with his younger sister, Tsarina Alexandra Feodorovna, her husband, Tsar Nicholas II, and their family.
 At the imperial family’s hunting lodge in Skierniewice, Poland, Elisabeth went on long walks and had picnics in the forest with her cousins.

 Elisabeth's nanny, who called her "my baby", woke Elisabeth in the middle of the night and settled her in a window seat of the nursery so that she might look out on the game spread out upon the grounds below.
 One morning, the eight-year-old awoke with a sore throat and pains in her chest, which the Russian Court doctor put down to too much excitement with her cousins the previous day.
 Her fever rose to 104 degrees.
 The imperial party didn’t believe her illness was a serious one and went ahead with their plans for the day and attended the theater as planned.
 By the evening Elisabeth was in even more severe pain and had started gasping for breath.
 A specialist was summoned from Warsaw.
 The specialist gave her injections of caffeine and camphor to stimulate her slowing heart, but without success.

 "Suddenly she sat up in her bed and looked from one to the other of us with wide, frightened eyes", wrote Eagar.
 "She cried out suddenly, "I’m dying!
 I’m dying!"
 She was coaxed to lie down again but remained agitated.
 "The child turned to me, and said anxiously, 'Send a telegram to mama.'"
 Eagar promised it would be done.
 She added, "immediately." ...
 We continued to fan the feeble spark of life, but moment by moment it declined.
 She began to talk to her cousins and seemed to imagine she was playing with them.
 She asked for little Anastasie and I brought the wee thing into the room.
 The dying eyes rested on her for a moment, and Anastasie said, "Poor cousin Ella!
 Poor Princess Elisabeth!"
 I took the baby out of the room."
 Doctors told Alexandra that the child’s mother should be notified, but the telegram did not arrive until the following morning when Elisabeth had already died.
 An autopsy following her death confirmed that she had died of virulent typhoid, although it was rumored she had eaten from a poisoned dish intended for the Tsar.